GSA/digital-strategy/readme.md

 Report files as substantially similar to the base schema file contained within this repository, however, when reporting, agencies should propegate their answers into the `value` field of each action item.
 Multiple values are to be represented as an array of values in JSON, and as a child `value` node in XML.

+Agencies are encourages to make their reports as developer-friendly as possible, such as supporting the [JSONP callback parameter](http://en.wikipedia.org/wiki/JSONP), or [allowing cross-domain JSON requests on your server](http://enable-cors.org/)
 Data Types and Standards
 ------------------------